togethercomputer/together-python/README.md

 together.Files.check(file="jokes.jsonl",model="togethercomputer/RedPajama-INCITE-Chat-3B-v1")
 ```

-The json checker is applied at the time of file upload unless `do_check = False` is passed as an argument to `together.Files.upload`.
+The json checker is applied at the time of file upload unless `check = False` is passed as an argument to `together.Files.upload`.
 In the below example we attempt to upload a bad file, just to see an example checker output for an invalid file with a list of reasons file was invalid:

 ```python
 resp = together.Files.upload(file="/file/path/to/bad.jsonl")